Cordobo/angularx-qrcode/README.md

 ## Examples: How to implement angularx-qrcode

+The source for a detailed demo app is in the folder [`projects/demo-app`](projects/demo-app/src/app) in this repository.

 ### Generate a QR Code from a string (directive only)

-Now that Angular/Ionic knows about the new QR Code module, let's invoke it from our template with a directive.
+Now that angular/Ionic know about the new QR Code module, let's invoke it from our template with a directive.
 If we use a simple text-string, we need no additional code in our controller.